 You can find my official, full Copyright Policy here.

-Please send me an email here so we can chat about it - it depends.
+Please contact me here so we can chat about it - it depends.

 Under no circumstances.
 This would directly violate my copyright.